William Tisaby, FBI agent in Eric Greitens probe, indicted on perjury charges

 Tisaby’s attorney, Jermaine Wooten, didn’t immediately return a phone message from The Associated Press seeking comment.
 He said previously that Tisaby is “very upset he’s being used as a scapegoat” and described him as “an honest and decent man.”

 A spokesman for Carmody and a spokeswoman for Gardner said they are unable to comment because of a gag order in the case.

-Catherine Hanaway, an attorney for Greitens’ gubernatorial campaign, didn’t immediately return a phone or email message seeking comment.
+Scott Rosenblum, one of Greitens‘ former lawyers, described the prosecution as “misguided” and said that the allegations laid out in the grand jury indictment are “even more egregious than we thought.”

 Copyright © 2019 The Washington Times, LLC.